PazAT/Support-Deck-Builder/README.md

 easier.
 If you decide to insert a new support skill somewhere above the last support skill in "supportSkills.txt", you need to be certain that you have correctly moved the entries of the other skills in the other two text files when you insert the information about the new support skill.

-To help with the editing, an excel spreadsheet (char_aff_table.xlsx) with all the pertinent information has been provided.
+To help with the editing, an excel spreadsheet (Support Deck Tables.xlsx) with all the pertinent information has been provided.
 When adding new cards, make a new entry at the bottom of the character table and add all the necessary information in the same row.
 Do not enter anything into the columns labeled
 "NumTypes" or "AffiliationSum" - the spreasheet will automatically update those columns when you enter the cards's affiliation data.
 Then once you've finished updating, use Excel's sort function to sort the character table so that the entries are sorted by rarity (Column 2: high to low) then by